konapun/HomegrownMVC/README.md

 ```

 ## Working with the stash
 The context's stash is a general-purpose key/value store.
+Because the same context is used between
+the route action and the pre/post route hooks, using the stash to store values to be shared between
+these functions is ideal.
 Here is an example of using the stash to store a forward route for a route that requires a login:
 ```php
 class AdminController extends BaseController {